xgeoff/nexum/site/pages/server-query-guide.md

 - `cypher` queries to the graph facade through `CypherQueryProvider`
 - `sql` queries to the relational facade through `SqlQueryProvider`

+See [`object-query-api-design.md`](/object-query-api-design.html) for the proposed evolution of this provider model toward structured JSON payloads and object operations.

 ## Request Shape

 Cypher-like: